Our Mission is for urban youth to explore Boston, inspire one another and engage their curiosity.

 We emphasize the natural process of play and creativity, drawing on a kid’s sense of wonder to discover their neighborhoods in new and different ways.
 A skilled staff leads the way, but kids take command of the explorations with their enthusiasm and imagination.

 A day at camp is made up of two essential components.
-Every day children will explore a different part of the city from a different perspective, on foot, by bike, boat and T. And every day campers will work with their hands, most specifically with woodworking tools building projects of their own design; or on art projects guided by a staff member but driven by the child.
+Every day children will explore a different part of the city from a different perspective, on foot, by bike, boat and T. And, every day campers will work with their hands, with woodworking tools building projects of their own design; or, on art projects guided by a staff member, but driven by the child.

 Boston Explorers is licensed by the City of Boston Board of Health and complies with all regulations and safety standards for MA Recreational Camps for Children.